michidk/serverless-webapp/README.md

 The goals of the Terraform deployments in this project are:

-- Self-contained
 - Use only Serverless services
 - Use standards like OpenAPI
 - Make the architectures as homogeneous as possible
-- Apply best-practices
-- Move common parts out of the deployment
+- Self-contained / Move common parts out of the deployment

 The application itself is a simple text analysis service that comes with a web-based frontend: